fxn/tkn/README.md

 Terminal Keynote is a quick and dirty script I wrote for presenting my talks at [BaRuCo 2012](http://baruco.org) and [RailsClub 2012](http://railsclub.ru).

 This is a total hack.
-It is procedural, uses a global variable, it has not been parametrized or generalized in anyway.
+It is procedural, uses a global variable, it has not been parametrized or generalized in any way.
 It was tailor-made for what I exactly wanted but some people in the audience asked for the script.
 Even if it is quick and dirty I am very happy to share it so I have commented the source code and there you go!

 ## Markup